debugme/weather/readme.md

 Weather is a web application that allows a user to get weather forecasts for different cities.

 This information includes the following for each day for which a forecast is retrieved
-- date - the date the forecast is for
+- date - the forecast day
-- time - the time the forecast is for
+- time - the forecast time
-- temperature - the temperature for the day
+- temperature - the temperature
+- wind - the wind speed
-- sunrise - the time at which the sun rises
+- sunrise - the sunrise time
-- sunset - the time at which the sun sets
+- sunset -  the sunset time

 ## How to Run